-I never planned it this way, but the distance between most of my usual destinations — office, downtown, school, home — is about five miles.
+I never planned it this way, but the distance between any two of my usual destinations — office, downtown, school, home — is about five miles.
+It’s been like this at least 15 years.
 No matter where we’ve lived I’ve somehow, subconsciously, contrived to keep all the pieces of my life about five miles away from each other.
 So every day I wind up riding my bike about 15–20 miles, because I’m tracing these triangles about 5 miles on a side.

 Five miles is about how far my kids ride their bikes to school.
 They push their clunky heavy bikes with their short little legs, wearing rain gear, hauling backpacks, five miles there and five back.
 Yes, in the winter, in the rain, in the snow.
 They’ve done this since kindergarten.
 The hardest part is dealing with traffic.
 The second hardest part is planning an extra 20minutes or so for the journey.
 The physical effort isn’t hard at all.
 A kindergartner does it.

 This is, or should be, utterly unremarkable.
 We are using the most efficient and most convenient machines at hand.
 Yet we get so many plaudits for doing this basic thing.
 We sometimes ride our bikes directly past our classmates’ houses; sometimes as they are loading into the car to drive to school.
 Most of the parents at our school then drive themselves to jobs downtown.
 Sometimes I see the same parents at both ends of that journey, because at rush hour a car can only move about 15 miles an hour on average anyway.
 About as fast as human + bike